-Mark Zuckerberg ditches New Year’s resolutions – so don’t feel bad about not completing yours
+Mark Zuckerberg ditches New Year’s resolutions—so don’t feel bad about not completing yours

 Most of us have rather mundane New Year’s resolutions: eat less, exercise more, read more books.
-While noble enough in their own right, those seem to always pale to the breath and aspiration of Facebook CEO Mark Zuckerberg’s annual “personal challenge,” aka a new year’s resolution for billionaires.
+While noble enough in their own right, those seem to always pale to the breath and aspiration of Facebook CEO Mark Zuckerberg’s annual “personal challenge,” aka a New Year’s resolution for billionaires.

-As the BBC points out, Zuck’s past “personal challenges” have included learning Mandarin Chinese (2010), building a bespoke AI system for his home ala Tony Stark (2016), and go to every U.S. state to visit with people–prompting rumors he was going to run for president (2017).
+As the BBC points out, Zuck’s past “personal challenges” have included learning Mandarin Chinese (2010), building a bespoke AI system for his home à la Tony Stark (2016), and go to every U.S. state to visit with people—prompting rumors he was going to run for president (2017).
 And, as the BBC points out, his 2019 challenge to discuss the future of technology’s impact on society with “leaders, experts and people in our community” only led to him speaking with eight white men and one white woman.

-Perhaps last year’s failure is why Zuck has decided to ditch his new year’s “personal challenge” this year, and, presumably, for the next decade.
+Perhaps last year’s failure is why Zuck has decided to ditch his New Year’s “personal challenge” this year and, presumably, for the next decade.
 As Zuck wrote in a Facebook post:

 So while I’m glad I did annual challenges over the last decade, it’s time to do something different.
 This decade I’m going to take a longer term focus.
 Rather than having year-to-year challenges, I’ve tried to think about what I hope the world and my life will look in 2030 so I can make sure I’m focusing on those things.
 By then, if things go well, my daughter Max will be in high school, we’ll have the technology to feel truly present with another person no matter where they are, and scientific research will have helped cure and prevent enough diseases to extend our average life expectancy by another 2.5 years.